 In evolutionary biology, the concept of punctuated equilibrium describes long periods of evolutionary stasis or “nothingness,” broken up by brief, rapid bursts of significant change.
 Human history operates the exact same way.

 For 99% of human existence, the history of foods like rice, noodles, or salt was a story of quiet, grinding routine.
 It was about baseline agricultural survival, seasonal cycles, and community preservation.
 This long-term stability is precisely what makes these foods significant, they were the foundational anchors of human civilization because they represented predictable safety, not constant chaos.
+Viral video essays completely delete this quiet equilibrium, opting instead for a “NASCAR view” of food history: a sensationalized, high-octane race to the present that treats centuries of human endurance like a collection of rapid, explosive pit stops.

 The ‘Overnight Empire’ Fallacy